google/WebFundamentals/README.md

 [`claat`](https://github.com/googlecodelabs/tools/tree/master/claat) tool and
 access to the original Doc files.
 This will likely only work for Googlers.

-1. Download the `claat` tool and place it in your `tools` directory.
+1. Download the `claat` tool and place it in your `tools` directory
 1. Run `tools/update-codelabs.sh`
 1. Check the latest changes into GitHub